S-7mza/project-predictive-template/communication/COMM_08_TRAINING_HANDOFF.md

 **Agenda (draft)**
 1. Welcome and objectives.
 2. Overview of business KPIs and use cases.
-3. Live walkthrough of the dashboard (navigation, filters, exports).
+3. Live walkthrough of where and how to see predictions (dashboards, apps, reports) and how to interpret them (scores, thresholds, labels).
-4. Hands-on exercises using sample questions.
+4. Hands-on exercises using sample questions and predictions.
-5. Where to find user guides (`deliverables/DASHBOARD_USER_GUIDE.md`) and FAQ.
+5. Where to find user guides (`deliverables/MODEL_USER_GUIDE.md`) and FAQ.
 6. Support & escalation paths after go-live.

 **Pre-work**
-- Make sure you can log into the environment where the dashboard is hosted.
+- Make sure you can log into the environment where you will see model outputs (dashboards, apps, or reports).
-- Think of 1–2 typical questions you want the dashboard to answer.
+- Think of 1–2 typical questions you want the predictions to help you answer.

 Best regards,
 Training Lead